moaxcp/gradle-to-ant/README.md

 ## ivy.xml

 ivy.xml declares configurations and dependencies for the project.
-It also contains information used to resolve the project itself. ivy.xml can reuse properties from build.xml.
+It also contains information used to resolve the project itself.
+It is similar to setting up configurations and dependencies in gradle.

+ivy.xml can reuse properties from build.xml.
 It is useful to declare project info in build.xml and then reference them in ivy.xml.
 This way project info is only declared once.
 This is especially true for the project name.